 Try to avoid being angry, attacking, making judgments, calling names, or making threats.
 These actions make things worse.

 Step 4.
 Tell your partner what you know.

-Tell your partner that you care about him/her and that you are committed to making the relationship better.
+Tell your boyfriend / husband that you care about him and that you are committed to making the relationship better.

-Express sincere willingness to work through your problems, to make your partner feel more loved, and to increase the happiness in your marriage.
+Express sincere willingness to work through your problems, to make your him feel more loved, and to increase the happiness in your marriage.

 THEN... tell your partner you know about the affair.
 Keep it short and sweet, just reveal the facts.

 Don't get into a debate.
 Take a firm stance: "I know that this is going on and I want you to end it."

 Expect your boyfriend / husband to deny the affair; most people do.
 Respond with "I have very good reason to believe that this IS going on."

 Step 5.
 Ask your partner to choose which path to go on.

 Tell your partner that there are 3 ways for you to move forward..